rackerlabs/support-how-to/content/cloud-servers/linux-server-security-best-practices.md

 You should disable it via Secure Shell (SSH).
 Disabling this root user via SSH makes it harder for a bad actor to gain access to the system.
-Because the root user is created by default on every Linux server, bad actors already have half the information they need to log in to your server if the `root` user is enabled via SSH.
+Because the root user is created by default on every Linux server, bad actors already have half the information they need to log in to your server if the root user is enabled via SSH.
 This allows for brute-force SSH attacks until the password hash breaks.

-To avoid this situation, you should create a secondary user for use when you need to log in and administer the system.
+To avoid this situation, you should create a secondary user for when you need to log in and administer the system.
 Each end user on the system should have their own login credentials for logging purposes.
 Depending on the actions that the end user needs to perform, they might need `sudo` permission to complete